Vice Provost for Undergraduate Education

 Lecturer

-BioKevin C. Moore teaches rhetoric and writing.
+BioKevin C. Moore is a Lecturer in the Program in Writing and Rhetoric.
 He holds a PhD in English from UCLA (2013).
-Prior to arriving at Stanford, he taught as a lecturer in the Writing Program at the University of California, Santa Barbara (2013-2019).
+Prior to arriving at Stanford, he taught in the Writing Program at the University of California, Santa Barbara (2013-2019).
 His research interests include propaganda studies, science and rhetoric, Ralph Ellison, and writer's block.
 Dr. Moore's work has appeared in Arts, Arizona Quarterly, Composition Studies, Writing on the Edge, MAKE, Souciant, and the Santa Barbara Independent, as well as collections such as Ralph Ellison in Context (Cambridge University Press 2021) and Creative Ways of Knowing in Engineering (Springer 2017).
 He also writes fiction and creative nonfiction.